baxter100/uk-crypto-tax/README.md

 Currently we have two separately created versions.
 This is helping us identify problems and mistakes.
 The two versions are more or less the same, though currently version two considers gifting/hard forks as a taxable event.
 Further, version two is likely the structure we will use in the end as it will be easier to incorporate a tax report.

 ##### Version 1
 To run the code, in `filename="trade-list.csv"` change trade-list.csv to point to the file you downloaded from cointracking.info.
-Then run `totaltaxnormalpeople(taxyear)` where tax year is the year you want to check i.e. 2018 will calculate tax for the 2017/18 tax year.
+Then run the python file.
+You will be asked to input your rate of tax and the tax year you want to calculate gains for.

 Version 1 currently doesn't output a tax report, but we will be amending this soon.